 Wrong!
-We may live in the most photographed age ever, but most of us are not doing anything with our snaps after we take them, at least according to a poll carried out by long haul luxury holiday provider Destination2.
+We may live in the most photographed age ever, but most of us are not doing anything with our snaps after we take them.

 Once upon a time, Brits – fresh off their holiday – would scurry with rolls of films to drop them off at the chemist for processing.
 However, more people than ever are letting their photos stay in digital form.

-Out of 1,500 people who took part in the Destination2 survey, over 29 per cent of respondents admit to leaving their photos on the computer.
+Out of 1,500 people who took part in a Destination2 survey, over 29 per cent of respondents admit to leaving their photos on the computer.

 Another 29 per cent confessed to doing nothing with the images, while less than 15 per cent said they made the effort to put them on a separate folder on their phone.

 While printing hard copies of our photos still carries on, it’s only done by around 13 per cent of us, with the remaining 15 per cent of us stick to sharing them on social media.